karaokenite/karaokenite/README.md

 ## What is Karaoke Nite?

 Karaoke Nite is a platform where everyone can sing their favorite tunes and hang out with their friends.
+It can be accessed via VR headset, PC, or mobile.

 ## Core team